hmrc/ctc-departure-trader-details-frontend/README.md

 # ctc-departure-trader-details-frontend

-This service allows a user to complete the trader-details section of a transit movement departure.
+This service allows a user to complete the trader details section of a transit movement departure.

 Service manager port: 10130